CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 ### Src-out

-Src-out only shows the part of the source layer that does not with the destination layer.
+Src-out only shows the part of the source layer that does not intersect with the destination layer.
+The destination layers are also not drawn within the area of overlap.

 {% highlight css %}
 marker-comp-op: src-out;